DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 You’ll need to do this for each device individually.

-1. Request your local admin passwords and BIOS program
+1. Request your local admin passwords and BIOS program.

-    Your technical contact must request these from the XMA support desk before you can reset your devices.
-For security, schools cannot request these themselves unless they’re a single academy trust that ordered devices directly from Computacenter.
+    A nominated technical contact must request these from the XMA support desk before you can reset your devices.
+For security, schools cannot request these themselves, unless they’re a single academy trust that ordered devices directly, or had a member of staff nominated as a technical content when the order was placed by their local authority or academy trust.

-    Your technical contact should email DFE.Support@xma.co.uk and provide the serial numbers for any devices you want to reset.
+    Your technical contact should email [DFE.Support@xma.co.uk](mailto:DFE.Support@xma.co.uk) and provide the serial numbers for any devices you want to reset.
 Serial numbers will be provided with the email Computacenter sends to technical contacts when they dispatch your devices.

-2. Restore your device’s factory settings
+2. Restore your device’s factory settings.

     **You must ensure the device is connected to power throughout this process.**